Alcatraz in Haunted California

 Guards patrolling the prison would sometimes encounter unexplained phenomena, such as the smell of smoke and seeing smoke that vanished upon further investigation.
 They also reported hearing gunshots and cannon fire in the distance, despite no such events taking place.
 Apparitions dressed in 1800s prison attire were occasionally witnessed, further adding to the eerie ambiance.

-Related Haunted Stories: Squirrel Cage Jail
+Related Haunted Stories: Montana Territorial Prison

 Alcatraz’s association with Native American prisoners of war has also given rise to paranormal claims.
 Visitors and staff have reported hearing moans, whispers, and the sight of floating blue lights, believed to be the restless spirits of the Native Americans who suffered on the island.